harshanal/finrag/README.md

 ### EMBEDDING_MODEL

-Default: `text-embedding-ada-002`
+Default: `all-mpnet-base-v2`
-Employed by `src/finrag/embeddings.py` to compute semantic embeddings for text and table chunks stored in ChromaDB.
-Chosen for high-quality embeddings suitable for semantic search, efficient performance, and cost-effectiveness for indexing financial documents.
+Employed by `src/finrag/embeddings.py` using the `sentence-transformers` library to compute local semantic embeddings for text and table chunks stored in ChromaDB.
+This model runs locally and is chosen for its strong performance on semantic search tasks without requiring external API calls.

+Note: Initial development phases utilised OpenAI's `text-embedding-ada-002` model before transitioning to the local `sentence-transformers` approach.

 These model identifiers can be customised in your `.env` file (referencing `OPENAI_CHAT_MODEL` and `EMBEDDING_MODEL` variables) to experiment with different compatible models.